jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Those of us educated in the American school system probably hate the Oxford comma.
 This assumes that most of us even know what it is.

 If you don’t, Google it.
 The best writers love it because it makes everything easier.
-It's like all points of grammar; you don't need to become obsessive about it.
+It's like all points of grammar; you don't need to obsess about it.
 Rather you need to know just enough to make sure that the rules don't work against you.

 Basic grammar and punctuation go a long way in helping you share your ideas.
 Even if your readers don’t have a sophisticated grasp of the language rules, they’ll know when you’ve broken them and this *will* have a [negative impact on communication.](https://bodhih.com/training-and-development/grammar-important-communication/){: target="_blank" rel="noreferrer noopener"}